adisaputra7/startup-html/README.md

    Now you should be able to see the project running at localhost:8080.

 4. Open `public/index.html` in your editor and start experimenting!

-## Play with it on CodeSandbox

-A CodeSandbox version of this playground [is one click away](https://codesandbox.io/s/github/tailwindcss/playground/tree/master)!

 ## Building for production